Mahmoud-Ehab/global-store/frontend/README.md

 A state is defined by a set of entities and a controller that's compatible with the structure of the entities.
 However, a State object is responsible to invoke the controller methods in order to manipulate the entities, and to store, remove, and invoke callbacks, as well.

 In addition, it should give the user a method to get the state (the set of entities) compiled into one JSON object with the proper values been evaluated; if one of the entities is just another StateManager, then it must be compiled in turn as well.
 Similary, it shall provide a method for loading the state(s) from the JSON object.

+## The Triad in Ground

+Finally, in this section we are going to see how the triad: Entity, Controller, and AppState, can be employed together, in harmony, to develop a StateManager that's suitable for almost any software application.
+First of all, we'll define the RootState which we may call the "TRUE" StateManager (among all of these AppStates/StateManagers).
+Then, we shall define general types of states, from which all the required states in the application can be derived, to be used by the Root.
+And last but not least, a factory class may be added to improve the quality of the code; StateFactory is responsible for generating and customizing derived states from the general ones (SingleState & ListState), by using different structures (data unit object) specified by the user.

+### RootState

+### SingleState & ListState

+### StateFactory

 # RequestDispatcher